PaperMC/PaperDocs/config.md

     - `push-based`: true
         - Should entities, such as dropped items and minecart chests/hoppers, search for hoppers instead of the other way around.
         - This should improve hopper performance, but may have a slight negative effect on dropped item entity performance, test and see.
+- `delay-chunk-unloads-by`: 30s
+    - When players move in the world they will commonly go back and forth in a relatively small area, this causes lots of chunk load and unload activity.
+This is wasteful.
+This option introduces a delay of inactivity on a chunk before it unloads.
+Which lets servers will smaller worlds, or smaller active portions of their worlds, to stop wasting tick time on save -> unload -> reload happening constantly.
+    - The `s` in this value refers to seconds.
+- `elytra-hit-wall-damage`: true
+    - Allows servers to disable the damage given to entities when they fly into solid objects at speed using elytra.
+Disabling this option may improve performance in some situations, as it will skip all of the calculations needed.